NU-CEM/CompPhys/_posts/2021-08-02-Version_control.md

 rm -rf .git
 ~~~

-> Warning: Always take care using the command `rm -rf`.
-This permenantly deletes a directory and everything within the directory - and it will not be available in the recylcing bin!
+{% include alert.html text="Always take care using the command `rm -rf`.
+This permenantly deletes a directory and everything within the directory - and it will not be available in the recylcing bin!" %}

 ### Use `git status` for a summary of your repository